 A sign that autumn has arrived is the celebration of Otsukimi or moon viewing.
 Although not as popular as cherry blossoms and fall foliage moon viewing is a popular seasonal activity to enjoy in September and early October.
-The best dates for 2015 will be September 27-29th if the sky is clear.
+The best date for 2017 will be Wednesday, october 4th if the sky is clear.
 This Otsukimi post was written by my good friend Efrot Weiss.
 She is a long-term resident of Japan, and intercultural trainer and coach.
 Laugh, Learn & Live!

 Otsukimi Moon Viewing by Efrot Weiss – Cultural Insights

 Whether you believe the moon’s chief resident is a man or a rabbit, September in Japan is about gazing at the heavens.